meltano/meltano/docs/src/docs/command-line-interface.md

   - `skip`: skip the Transforms (Default)
   - `only`: only run the Transforms (skip the Extract and Load steps)

+- A `--full-refresh` flag can be passed to perform a full refresh, ignoring the state left behind by any previous runs with the same job ID.

 ### Pipeline environment variables

 To allow loaders and transformers to adapt their configuration and behavior based on the extractor and loader they are run with,